-As-Siq is the main access to the city of Petra: it was formed by tectonic forces that divided the mountain in two.
-The waters coming from the “Musa” found their way through the Siq and over time they eroded the corners into curves.
-The path along the Siq is 1.2 Km long and dotted along the walls at many points are votive niches.
+As-Siq is the primary access to the city of Petra: it was formed by tectonic forces that divided the mountain in two.
+The waters coming from the “Musa” found their way through the Siq, and over time they eroded the corners into curves.
+The path along the Siq is 1.2 Km long, and dotted along the walls at many points are votive niches.
 Almost at the end, the gorge becomes dark and opens up to the facade of the Treasury.

-Located on the East Cliff, the Royal Tombs are simply magnificent.
-There are 7 Tombs in total, but you do not need to know the details: just make sure you take time to appreciate the architecture and the colors, ranging from red to blue to yellow.
-Definitely one of the most striking sights of Petra.
+Located on the East Cliff, the Royal Tombs are magnificent.
+There are 7 Tombs in total, but you do not need to know the details: make sure you take time to appreciate the architecture and the colors, ranging from red to blue to yellow—definitely one of the most striking sights of Petra.

-The Monastery is one of Petra’s most inspiring monuments and it’s carved from a chunk of the mountain.
-To arrive at the Monastery, you’ve to climb 800 steps but the view over the valley is rewarding and incredible.
-Once you arrive, enjoy a cup of Jordanian tea at the local café and just relax.
+The Monastery is one of Petra’s most inspiring monuments, and it’s carved from a chunk of the mountain.
+To arrive at the Monastery, you must climb 800 steps, but the view over the valley is rewarding and incredible.
+Once you arrive, enjoy a cup of Jordanian tea at the local café and relax.
 The only route back to Petra is the way you came up.

 High Place of Sacrifice

-The High Place of Sacrifice is definitely a diversion off the main path: we did climb from Wadi Farasa to have a better view and glimpse over the valley and the hike+climb is definitely worth it.
-Along the way, you encounter several other buildings carved in the mountains (The Triclinium, the Lion Monument, etc), very few brave tourists and very few locals as well.
+The High Place of Sacrifice is a diversion off the main path: we did climb from Wadi Farasa to have a better view and glimpse over the valley, and the hike+climb are worth it.
+Along the way, you encounter several other buildings carved in the mountains (The Triclinium, the Lion Monument, etc.), very few brave tourists, and very few locals as well.
 You can also hike up from the main street, following the signs near the Theatre and the Street of Facades: it’s steep but doable.

-The hardest hike to reach the flat mountain overlooking the whole Petra.
-It’s a hard hike, no deny, but it’s worth the effort.
-Ascending the 1000 steps may make you feel a bit sick: take your time, and make sure you reach the top before sunset otherwise it won’t be easy to descend.
+The hardest hike to reach the flat mountain overlooking the whole of Petra.
+It’s a hard hike, but it’s worth the effort.
+Ascending the 1000 steps may make you feel a bit sick: take your time, and make sure you reach the top before sunset; otherwise, it won’t be easy to descend.

-Many people recommend hike this trail only if you’re with a guide: again, it’s up to you but with a bit of organization, Google Maps open and the maps saved for offline consultation, you won’t have any problem at all.
+Many people recommend hiking this trail only if you’re with a guide: again, it’s up to you but with a bit of organization, Google Maps open, and the maps saved for offline consultation, you won’t have any problem.

-These are just some of the things to do in Petra, but do you know that there’s another place you can visit before, after or even during your visit to Petra?
-It’s called Little Petra and it is located about 9 Km from Wadi Musa: it’s really the smallest Petra, with fewer tourists and less crowded.
-You may also decide to enter Petra from Little Petra but the path along the mountain is not very well marked and it’s better to get a guide unless you’ve time to waste and you want to get lost.
+These are just some things to do in Petra, but do you know there’s another place you can visit before, after or even during your visit to Petra?
+It’s called Little Petra, located about 9 Km from Wadi Musa: it’s the smallest Petra, with fewer tourists and less crowded.
+You may also decide to enter Petra from Little Petra, but the path along the mountain is not very well marked, and it’s better to get a guide unless you’ve time to waste and you want to get lost.

 Where to stay in Petra

-Despite being so popular (or probably because it is so popular), there are very few accommodations in Petra that are worth mentioning.
-The majority are expensive, dirty and not comfortable at all so we highly recommend you pay a bit more for a better room in a better hotel.
+Despite being so popular (or probably because it is so popular), there are few accommodations in Petra worth mentioning.
+The majority are expensive, dirty, and uncomfortable, so we highly recommend you pay more for a better room in a better hotel.

-The first time, we slept at the Movenpick Resort: it’s considered the first choice for travelers, it’s supposed to be “luxurious” but it’s not.
-It’s just an average hotel, built in an amazing location.
+The first time, we slept at the Movenpick Resort: it’s considered the first choice for travelers; it’s supposed to be “luxurious,” but it’s not.
+It’s just an average hotel built in a fantastic location.
 The roof terrace is perfect at sunset.

-The second time we’ve decided to stay at Petra Guest House Hotel because the location is perfect: it’s beside the gate into Petra and offers a great and nice breakfast.
-Rooms are quite old and need an update, but we found this hotel a good compromise since we were in Petra to enjoy the Old City, not the hotel.
+The second time we decided to stay at Petra Guest House Hotel because the location is perfect: it’s beside the gate to Petra and offers an excellent breakfast.
+The rooms are pretty old and need an update, but we found this hotel a good compromise since we were in Petra to enjoy the Old City, not the hotel.

-Big plus: part of the hotel si the Cave Bar, a pub in a 2000-year old tomb where you can drink (local beer is available) despite the prices being excessive, and also eat something.
+Big plus: part of the hotel is the Cave Bar, a pub in a 2000-year-old tomb where you can drink (local beer is available), despite the excessive prices, and eat something.

 Where to eat in Petra

-There’s a lot of choices when it comes to eating in Petra: most of the restaurants serve average food, but if you do your research you will find great places where to eat something.
+There are a lot of choices when it comes to eating in Petra: most of the restaurants serve average food, but if you do your research, you will find great places to eat something.

 Overall, is Petra worth the trip?

 Absolutely!
-Petra is worth the trip, despite the bad smell of the camels and the horses, the mass tourists flocking to see the Treasure and immediately leaving, the expensive hotel (compared to other destinations).
+Petra is worth the trip, despite the foul smell of the camels and the horses, the mass tourists flocking to see the Treasure and immediately leaving, and the expensive hotel (compared to other destinations).

 What about Petra by night?
-Is Petra by night worth?
+Is Petra by night worth it?